q191201771/lal/README.md

 Then all binaries go into the `./bin/` directory.
 That's it.

-For an experienced gopher, the only thing you should be concern is that `the main function` is under the `./app/lalserver` directory.
+For an experienced gopher(and Windows user), the only thing you should be concern is that `the main function` is under the `./app/lalserver` directory.
 So you can also:

 ```shell
 $git clone https://github.com/q191201771/lal.git